 To learn more about CoreCivic's efforts to protect inmate and detainee rights, click here to be directed to our page under For Families.

 In compliance with Section 115.11 of the PREA regulation, CoreCivic has established a Zero Tolerance Policy against all forms of Sexual Abuse and Sexual Harassment.
 CoreCivic has outlined an aggressive plan specifying the efforts we undertake to Prevent, Detect, and Respond to all allegations of conduct that falls into either category.

 This plan is articulated in CoreCivic's Policy 14-2, Sexual Abuse Prevention and Response, which is available here.

 CoreCivic has designed a comprehensive training plan for all staff that complies with the content of Section 115.31 of the regulation.
 The standard requires that this training be refreshed every two years, however, as a part of our commitment to eliminating sexual abuse and sexual harassment in our facilities, CoreCivic has opted to ensure this training is provided annually.

-All inmates received at a CoreCivic facility beginning at initial reception, will receive education and training on the requirements of PREA.
-This training has a particular focus on CoreCivic's Zero Tolerance Policy, the right to be free from Sexual Harassment and Sexual Abuse, directions on how to report allegations of Sexual Abuse or Sexual Harassment, and their right to be free from retaliation for reporting incidents.
+All inmates, detainees, and residents received at a CoreCivic facility beginning at initial reception receive education on the requirements of PREA.
+This training has a particular focus on CoreCivic's Zero Tolerance Policy, the right to be free from Sexual Harassment and Sexual Abuse, directions on how to report allegations of Sexual Abuse or Sexual Harassment, and the right to be free from retaliation for reporting incidents.

 Anyone can report an allegation or suspected incident of sexual abuse or sexual harassment; including inmates, staff, or third parties.
 This can include allegations that may have occurred at another correctional facility.
 At a CoreCivic facility, there are multiple options to file a report; including, but not limited to: